Arecsu/ebsrc/README.md

 ## Project Overview

-This project converts EarthBound's original assembly code to maintainable C code with multiple build targets:
+This project converts EarthBound's original assembly code to maintainable C code with cross-platform executable using SDL2 for modern systems

-- **SNES ROM Build**: Creates bit-accurate `.sfc` ROM files using CC65
-- **PC Build**: Cross-platform executable using SDL2 for modern systems

 ## Quick Start